-The Code Enforcement Officer will issue a Zoning Permit for a use that requires a Special Use Permit after both approval of the Special Use Permit by the Zoning Board of Appeals and approval of the Site Plan by the Planning Board.
+The Code Enforcement Officer will issue a Zoning Permit for a use that requires a Special Use Permit after both approval of the Special Use Permit and the Site Plan by the Planning Board.

 4. Zoning Permit after an Appeal for a Variance